-Sec.
-25-1.1 Authority.
+§ 25-1.1 Authority.

-Pursuant to authority conferred by HRS Chapter 205A, the regulations and procedures [hereinafter contained] in this chapter are established and shall apply to all lands within the special management area of the City and County of Honolulu.
+Pursuant to authority conferred by HRS Chapter 205A, the regulations and procedures [hereinafter contained] in this chapter are established and [shall] apply to all lands within the special management area of the [City and County of Honolulu.] city.

-Sec.
-25-1.2 Purpose and Intent.
+§ 25-1.2 Purpose and intent.

-It is the [City and County of Honolulu's] policy of the city to preserve, protect, and [where] whenever possible, [te] restore the natural resources of the coastal zone [ef-Hawaii].
+It is the city's policy to preserve, protect, and [where] whenever possible, [te] restore the natural resources of the coastal zone [of Hawaii].
 Special controls on development within an area [along] in proximity to the shoreline are necessary to avoid permanent loss of valuable resources and foreclosure of management options, and to [insure] ensure that adequate public access is provided to [public owned or used] beaches, recreation areas, and natural reserves, by dedication or other means.
-It is also the policy of the [city and county] city to avoid or minimize damage to [natural or historic special management area] wetlands [wherever] whenever prudent or feasible; [te] require that activities not dependent upon a wetland location be located at upland sites; [te] and allow wetland losses only [where] when all practicable measures have been applied to reduce those losses that are unavoidable and in the public interest.
+It is also the policy of the city to avoid or minimize damage to [natural or historic special-management area] wetlands [wherever] whenever prudent or feasible; to require that activities not dependent upon a wetland location be located at upland sites; and to allow [wetland] losses of wetlands only [where] when all practicable measures have been applied to reduce those losses that are unavoidable and in the public interest.